 Griep was Field Supervisor for St. Olaf’s Term in Asia in 2000 and 2003.
 In 2004 she returned from a leave of absence in Chiang Mai, Thailand where she completed a series of large scale Southeast Asian temple drawings.

 At St. Olaf she has been on the faculty since 1988 where she specializes in drawing and painting.
-She has also taught interdisciplinary courses in Women’s Studies and Contemporary Art.
+She has also taught interdisciplinary courses in Women’s Studies and Contemporary Art, First Year Writing and supervises Center for Interdisciplinary Studies students.